 My illness affects my gut, so from a practical point of view, I try extra hard to avoid any sort of food-related illness.
 I'm obsessive about hand hygiene and where and what I eat.
 Everyone should do that anyway - getting food poisoning isn't fun for anyone!

-Fortunately, I've never had any trouble with my international health insurance.
+Fortunately, I've never had any trouble with my international medical health insurance.
 The key thing is not to hide any information from your insurer about your personal details.
 That means being honest about your age and in the answers to any questions about your health.
 You don't need to risk voiding your policy by trying to "outsmart" your insurer.

 I've been very fortunate in that I've never needed to access my health insurance while travelling.
 I understand my body, I understand my illness and I am well equipped to deal with my illness when I am travelling.
 While to me it's essential to travel with insurance, my view is that I should do everything in my power to avoid needing to use it.
 That's why I travel with all the medications I need to manage any eventuality.